mindgruve/mg-reverse-proxy/README.md

     Request -> Is Caching Enabled
             -> MG-Reverse-Proxy
             -> Generated webpage pulled from cache
-            -> Returns response to user
+            -> Returns cached response to user

     Note: With a cached response, your application is not bootstrapped at all.
-This can dramatically reduce response times.

 ## The WordPress Adapter
 Included with is an adapter for WordPress.
 A description of these constructor arguments....